f5devcentral/f5-agility-labs-nginx/docs/class15/lab1/lab1.md

 ```

 ### Routes
-`Routes` define the endpoints that F5 AI gateway listens for and the policy that applices to each route. `routes` have the following settings:
+`Routes` define the endpoints that F5 AI gateway listens for and the policy that applies to each route. `routes` have the following settings:

 ```yaml
 routes: